 Articles for publication (text without Tables and Figures):

 - Original scientific papers - should be complete and authoritative accounts of work that has a special significance and must be presented clearly and concisely,

 - Preliminary communications - the early communication of significant and original advances should always be complete,

 - Review articles - authors of a review article should consult with the Editor to check the suitability of their topic and material before submitting their In addition, the Review must contain at least five auto citations from the SCI list, including all authors.

 - Letters to the editors (commenting on work published in the journal).

-All papers submitted will be dealt with rapidly and, if accepted, will normally appear in the Journal within six months.
-Inadequately or incorrectly prepared manuscripts may be delayed or even rejected.
+All papers submitted will be dealt with rapidly and, if accepted, will typically appear in the Journal within six months.
+However, inadequately or incorrectly prepared manuscripts may be delayed or even rejected.
 Authors must therefore conform closely to the instructions given below.

 The journal is published both online and in print.